Disappearance of Jennifer Kesse

-Jennifer Joyce Kesse (born May 20, 1981) is an American woman from Orlando, Florida, who has been missing since January 23, 2006.
-Shortly after she vanished, Kesse's car was discovered parked around a mile from her home.
-Security footage recorded a "person of interest" parking Kesse's car and walking away, but the individual could not be identified due to poor camera quality, a fence blocking the view, and the absence of any visible distinguishing physical features.
-The case received local and national press attention.
+On January 23/24, 2006, Jennifer Joyce Kesse, a 24‑year‑old finance manager, disappeared from her home in Orlando, Florida.
+Her car was found about a mile away shortly afterward.
+Security footage captured an unidentified "person of interest" parking the vehicle and walking away, but the individual could not be identified due to poor image quality, a fence obstructing the view, and the lack of distinguishing features.
+The disappearance received national media attention.

-No arrests have been made and Kesse's whereabouts remain unknown.
-In October 2025, Kesse's father announced that investigators had found new DNA evidence and greatly reduced the number of suspects, and Kesse's case is no longer cold.
+No arrests have been made, and Kesse's whereabouts remain unknown.
+In October 2025, her father announced that investigators had identified new DNA evidence and significantly narrowed the pool of suspects, and the case is no longer considered cold.

 Background

 A graduate of Vivian Gaither High School in Tampa, Florida, Kesse attended the University of Central Florida in Orlando and graduated in 2003 with a degree in finance.
 At the time she disappeared, she was working as a finance manager at Central Florida Investments Timeshare Company in Ocoee and had recently bought a condominium in Orlando.
 The weekend before she vanished, Kesse vacationed with her boyfriend on Saint Croix, U.S. Virgin Islands.
-After returning on Sunday, she spent that night at her boyfriend's home, then drove straight to work on the morning of Monday, January 23, 2006.
+After returning on Sunday, she spent that night at her boyfriend's home in Ft.
+Lauderdale, then drove straight to work on the morning of Monday, January 23, 2006, which is approximately a 3-hour drive of about 212 miles.

 Disappearance

-Kesse was last known to have been seen when she left work at approximately 6:00 pm on January 23, 2006.
-She spoke by phone with her father while driving home at around 6:15 pm, and then with her boyfriend at around 10:00 pm.
+Kesse was last known to have been seen when she left work at approximately 6:00 p.m. on January 23, 2006.
+She spoke by phone with her father while driving home at around 6:15 p.m., and then with her boyfriend at around 10:00 p.m.
 She was in the habit of texting or telephoning her boyfriend before leaving for work, so it was unusual when she did neither the next morning.
 His call went straight to her voicemail.

 When Kesse failed to arrive at work, her employer contacted her parents, who set out on the two-hour drive from their home to hers.
 Kesse's parents noticed that her car was missing but saw nothing out of the ordinary in her home.
 A wet towel and clothes laid out, among other things, suggested that she had showered, dressed, and prepared for work that morning.
 Friends and family distributed fliers about Kesse that evening, and the Orlando Police Department organized search parties on foot and on horseback, as well as by boat, helicopter, car, and ATV.